 For more on what inspired Douglas to start Justice Without Borders, click here

-Michelle is currently Anti-Corruption Counsel for Asia for Morgan Stanley.
+Michelle is currently Vice President, Legal and Compliance for DFS Group.
 She holds a B.A. from Pomona College and a J.D. from Georgetown University Law Center.
-Michelle has worked for a number of different public interest and for-profit organisations, including Public Employees for Environmental Responsibility, Arnold & Porter LLP and Herbert Smith Freehills LLP.
+Michelle has worked for a number of different public interest and for-profit organisations, including Public Employees for Environmental Responsibility, Arnold & Porter LLP, Herbert Smith Freehills LLP and Morgan Stanley.
 Michelle was born in Hangzhou, China, and moved to the United States at the age of six.
 In her free time, Michelle enjoys cooking, hiking Hong Kong’s many trails, reading voraciously and learning guitar.
 Michelle speaks, reads and writes English, Mandarin Chinese and basic Cantonese Chinese.